alexbuzzbee/Open-Runtime/Specifications/Open Runtime Bytecode.md

 * 05, CPY: Copy the first value to the second.
 The first two flag bits determine whether the first operand identifies a register, a global variable, or a constant value.
 The second two flag bits determine whether the second operand identifies a register, or a global variable.
 * 06, PCPY: Copy a property from an object to a register.
 The first operand is an object, the second a property name.
 The first two flag bits determine whether the first operand identifies a register, or a global variable.
 * 07, CMP: Compare two numbers of the same type.
 The first two flag bits determine whether the second operand identifies a register, a global variable, or a constant value, while the third and forth flag bits do the same for the second operand.
-* 08, JMP: Transfers execution to another position in the current function.
+* 08, JMP: Transfers execution to another position in the current function, identified with a 64-bit offset.
 Each flag identifies a possible condition.
   * 00000001: Less than.
   * 00000010: Greater than.
   * 00000100: Equal to.